MerelMoehn/favoread/README.md

 The style.css code has been validated by the W3C CSS validator and passed without any errors.

 ## Manual Testing
+In this section I explain what manual testing has been done.
+Note that I am referring to manual testing after the main development stage was finished.
+Bugs found during development were handled immediately.
+This section shows the test that were all expected to be succesfull after development, but where still some bugs were found.
+The test description is also indicative for the action that has been done to test it.
+Meaning, for the test: 'Sign up, log-in, log-out' I'm testing these functionalities by signing up, loggin-in, and logging-out.

+Manual tests that have been done:
+Registration:
+- Sign up, log in and log out: succesfull Submitting/adding/deleting book:
+- Submitting a book, including feedback message: succesfull
+- Uploading an image while submitting a book: unsuccesful: [Go to bug.](https://github.com/MerelMoehn/favoreads/issues/46)
+- Soft deleting books, and deleting book from bookcase, including feedback message: succesfull
+- Updating the reading status of a user's own books: succesfull
+- Approving a book by the admin in the admin panel: succesfull
+- Adding a book the one's bookcase, including feedback message: succesfull Book Search:
+- Search for a book based on title or author: succesfull, but adjusted the placeholder text from 'Enter title' to 'Enter title or author'.
+- Get feedback message when no search criteria is entered: succesfull
+- Get feedback message when no match has been found: succesfull
+Socials:
+- Links of socials open in blank page: succesfull General site functionality:
+- Pagination: unsuccesful.
+Pagination was not working on the bookcases page.
+[Go to bug.](https://github.com/MerelMoehn/favoreads/issues/47)
-Most manual testing has been done to check responsiveness and to complete a final walkthrough of the functionalities.
-This resulted in the bug to fix the responsiveness of the 'My Bookcase, Bookcases, and Sign-up page'.
+- Responsiveness, mainly focused on mobile.
+This resulted in multiple bugs to fix the responsiveness of the 'My Bookcase, Bookcases, Bookcase_detail and Sign-up page'.
 [Go to bug.](https://github.com/MerelMoehn/favoreads/issues/41)

 ## Automated testing
 In total there are 22 one automated test which cover 95% of the application.